Climate Vulnerable Forum: Membership

 Forty-three governments have participated in the CVF from key developing regions around the world.
 In 2009, the following countries adopted its first declaration: Bangladesh, Barbados, Bhutan, Ghana, Kenya, Kiribati, Maldives, Nepal, Rwanda, Tanzania, and Vietnam Two years later, the following countries adopted its second declaration: Afghanistan, Bangladesh, Bhutan, Costa Rica, Ethiopia, Ghana, Kenya, Kiribati, Madagascar, Maldives, Nepal, Philippines, Rwanda, Saint Lucia, Tanzania, Timor-Leste, Tuvalu, Vanuatu, and Vietnam.

 At the Third High Level Meeting of the CVF held during COP21 the membership of the Forum increased to include the following twenty-three new members: Burkina Faso, Cambodia, Comoros, Democratic Republic of the Congo, Dominican Republic, Fiji, Grenada, Guatemala, Haiti, Honduras, Malawi, Marshall Islands, Mongolia, Morocco, Niger, Palau, Papua New Guinea, Senegal, South Sudan, Sri Lanka, Sudan, Tunisia and Yemen.

-Observer states have included Australia, China, Denmark, the European Union, France, Germany, India, Indonesia, Japan, Mexico, the Netherlands, New Zealand, Nigeria, Norway, Pakistan, Qatar, Russia, South Africa, South Korea, Spain, Sweden, Thailand, the United Kingdom and the United States.

 Institutional support

 In September 2012, the CVF established a trust fund administered by the United Nations Development Programme (UNDP).
 United Nations agencies collaborate in implementing activities linked to the CVF with the UNDP, the lead organization supporting the forum's work.
 DARA, an independent, nonprofit organization based in Madrid, had previously provided institutional support to the CVF.
-The Global Center on Adaptation is currently a managing partner of the CVF.
+The Global Center on Adaptation was the managing partner of the CVF.
+In 2023, CVF set up an independent institution in Accra, Ghana.

 Climate Vulnerability Monitor

 The CVF and DARA published the Climate Vulnerability Monitor, "The State of the Climate Crisis," in December 2010.
 The global study covered 184 countries affected by the short-term impacts of climate change in four key areas: health, weather disasters, habitat loss and economic stress.

 A second edition of the Climate Vulnerability Monitor, "A Guide to the Cold Calculus of a Hot Planet", was published in September 2012.
-It expanded on the first report’s analysis, describing 34 indicators of positive and negative effects predicted to result from climate change.
+It expanded on the first report's analysis, describing 34 indicators of positive and negative effects predicted to result from climate change.